Judge in lawsuit over Atlanta coronavirus mask rule recuses

-ATLANTA (AP) — A judge has recused herself from hearing a lawsuit filed by Georgia’s governor to get Atlanta to stop enforcing a mask mandate and other measures related to the COVID-19 pandemic, causing a hearing scheduled for Tuesday to be canceled, according to the attorney general’s office.
+ATLANTA (AP) — At the request of the state, a judge recused herself from hearing a lawsuit filed by Georgia’s governor to get Atlanta to stop enforcing a mask mandate and other measures related to the COVID-19 pandemic.

 Fulton County Superior Court Judge Kelly Ellerbe had scheduled a hearing for 11 a.m.
-Tuesday on Gov. Brian Kemp’s emergency motion.
-But a spokeswoman for Attorney General Chris Carr said the hearing is not happening because Ellerbe is recusing herself.
-Further details were not immediately available.

-The state plans to seek another emergency hearing once the case has been assigned to another judge, Carr spokeswoman Katie Byrd said in an email.
+Tuesday on Gov. Brian Kemp’s emergency motion in the case.
+But in an order filed less than two hours before it was to begin, Ellerbe said she was recusing herself after consulting with the lawyers in the case by telephone conference and email.

 A pandemic-related executive order issued by Kemp last week strongly encourages but does not require the wearing of face coverings and suspends any local laws or rules that are more restrictive, the lawsuit says.
 Bottoms and some other mayors responded by saying they would continue to enforce local mask mandates.